AnnaZhakhyan/Databases2/Demonstration/Practical.md

 Select the ``` Load a Sample Dataset ``` option.
 After again click the option ```Load Sample Data```.
 Now it will load, a short time.
 Once finished, you can see an overview of the data in Atlas.
 If you now click ```Refresh```on the top right in Compass, you can see all the different sample data to the left.

-## Sharding a Cluster
-This is unfortunately a paid feature, but can is explained [here](https://www.mongodb.com/docs/manual/tutorial/deploy-shard-cluster/#enable-sharding-for-a-database) in detail.

 ## Aggregation Pipelines
 Even though it can be done just as well in Atlas, I will use Compass for this.
 Everything remains the same on Atlas.
 First select one of the sample datasets recently added, like ```sample_supplies```.
 Now select a collection, in this case ```sales```.
 You now see all Documents in the Collection.
 Above, in the search field you can enter queries like ```{ "items.price": { $gt: 100 } }``` to in this case, filter for all sales above 100.
 But since simple CRUD is of no interest for this Demonstration, we will select the ```Aggregations``` tab.